The Society for Historical Archaeology Publications Style Guide

 3. Colors and Numbers

-Hyphenate descriptive terms that include a preposition or conjuction before the noun (black-on-black pottery, black-and-white photograph), but not after the noun (the photo was black and white).
+Hyphenate descriptive terms that include a preposition or conjunction before the noun (black-on- black pottery, black-and-white photo), but not after the noun (the photo was black and white).
 Do not hyphenate a color preceded by the words light or dark: light blue stone, dark red glow.
-Hyphens may be used for blue-green algae but not for bluish green algae or coal black paint.
-Hyphens are omitted when using abbreviations or symbols as 8 × 10 in. photograph or 5 ft. high wall.
+Hyphens may be used for blue-green algae, but not for bluish green algae or coal black paint.
+Hyphens are omitted when using abbreviations or symbols: 8 × 10 in. photograph or 5 ft. high wall.

 4. Time Periods

-Hyphenate century when used as a compound adjective: 19th-century ceramics, early-20th-century ceramics, mid-16th century, but ceramics of the 19th century.
-With decades, use a hyphen with mid (mid-1950s) but not with early or late (early fifties, late 1920s).
+Hyphenate century when used as a compound adjective: late 19th-century ceramics, early 20th-century ceramics, mid-16th century, but ceramics of the 19th century.
+Do not hyphenate early and late.
+With decades, use a hyphen with mid (mid-1950s), but not with early or late (early fifties, late 1920s).

 5. Ethnic/Cultural Subgroups